eigerco/polka-storage/ci/PROVIDER.md

 Next, start the storage server using the created volume:

-`docker run --mount source=storage_provider,destination=/app/uploads eiger/provider storage`
+`docker run --net=host --mount source=storage_provider,destination=/app/uploads eiger/provider storage`

+- `--net=host`: Uses the host network, allowing the container to communicate with the host machine.
 - `--mount source=storage_provider,destination=/app/uploads`: Mounts the storage_provider volume to /app/uploads inside the container.
 - `eiger/provider storage`: Runs the eiger/provider image with the storage command.